christiemolloy/training-scenarios/html-css/building-blocks/step3-instructions.md

 &lt;/div&gt;
 </pre>

-2) <strong>Add the bullseye class to the card so that the card is centered horizontally and vertically on the page.</strong>
+2) <strong>Add the bullseye layout class to the card.</strong>

+This will position the card to be centered horizontally and vertically on the page.

 Find the outer `<div>` wrapper on Line 1 and add the class `pf-l-bullseye`.